AlexJReid/blog/content/posts/dynamodb-complex-queries/index.md

 ## Duplicates needed

-We assume this application will be write light and read heavy, so it is acceptable to store the same comment multiple times in order to provide inexpensive querying.
+We will assume this application will be write light and read heavy, so it is acceptable to store the same comment multiple times in order to provide inexpensive querying.

 As per `QP1`, a user can choose to show _all_ languages or select a single language.
 This can be met by double-writing the item with different `sk` values, once with `~` as the language element, and once with the actual language of the comment, such as `en`.